 Both the Swedish Courts and the D.C.
 Courts heard-and rejected-Kazakhstan's four-pronged fraud scheme, with both tribunals specifically rejecting Kazakhstan's allegation that the Award was tainted by fraud.
 See generally, Svea Court of Appeal Judgment at 44-46; Stati, 302 F. Supp. at 197.

-After Kazakhstan presented its fraud arguments in the Svea Court of Appeal, the court rejected the arguments for two reasons: (i) in granting the Award, the arbitration panel did not rely on the Statis' alleged fraudulent misrepresentations; and (ii) any alleged fraud was too remote to establish that the Award was fraudulently obtained.
+The Svea Court of Appeal rejected these arguments for two reasons: (i) in granting the Award, the arbitration panel did not rely on the Statis' alleged fraudulent misrepresentations; and (ii) any alleged fraud was too remote to establish that the Award was fraudulently obtained.
 See Stati, 302 F. Supp.
 3d at 195-96.
 The Swedish Supreme Court rejected Kazakhstan's subsequent appeals.
 Id.

 The D.C.
-Court rejected Kazakhstan's fraud arguments on two different occasions.
+Court, in turn, rejected Kazakhstan's fraud arguments on two different occasions.
 First, after Kazakhstan accused the Statis of defrauding the tribunal directly in an initial motion to include additional defenses in confirming the Award, the D.C.
 Court found that any "alleged fraud had no effect on the outcome of the arbitration."
 Id. at 198.
 Then, after Kazakhstan attempted to raise additional evidence of the Statis' alleged four-prong fraudulent scheme in its Reconsideration Motion, the D.C.
 Court found the evidence improper because such evidence could have been raised in its initial motion.
 Id.
-The fraud issues Kazakhstan raises against the Argentem Parties in the instant suit are in fact identical to those rejected by the D.C.
-Court in its denial of the Reconsideration Motion, and are therefore precluded.
+Because the fraud issues Kazakhstan raises in this suit are identical to those rejected by the D.C.
+Court, as shown above, they are precluded.
 See Hickerson, 146 at 108 n.6 ("A party...cannot avoid issue preclusion simply by offering evidence in the second proceeding that could have been admitted, but was not, in the first") (internal citations omitted).
 See also Yamaha Corp. of America v.
 United States, 961 F.2d 245, 248 (D.D.C.
 1992) (finding that a party was precluded from litigating an issue previously decided when the prior court rejected the argument in denying a motion for reconsideration.).

-Kazakhstan, of course, will contend that the D.C.
-Court did not decide these issues, based on that court's denial of Argentem's motion for leave to file an anti-suit injunction.
-But any such argument misses the point, because the D.C.
-Court did not find that it had not rejected Kazakhstan's fraud claims against the Statis.
+Kazakhstan will contend that the D.C.
+Court did not decide these fraud issues, based on that court's denial of Argentem's motion for leave to file an anti-suit injunction.
+But that argument is not well-founded.
+The D.C.
+Court did not base its decision on whether it had previously rejected Kazakhstan's underlying fraud claims against the Statis.
 Rather, it acknowledged that its prior rulings "did not involve the Argentem Parties or consideration of any state claims against those parties - much less any claims under English law."
 Order, Stati v.
 Republic of Kazakhstan, No. 14-1638 (ABJ) (D.D.C.
 March 19, 2021) at 4.
 Then, in light of the high bar set by the Supreme Court for a federal injunction against a state judicial proceeding, it determined that "the state court is better positioned to determine whether Kazakhstan's claims are precluded."
 Id.
 In short, the court expressly deferred judgment on preclusion.

-Now that those issues are squarely before the Court, it is clear that Kazakhstan's fraud issues alleged in the Amended Complaint were actually litigated and decided in the Swedish courts and the D.C.
+Now that those issues are squarely before the Court, it is clear that Kazakhstan's fraud issues alleged in the Second Amended Complaint were actually litigated and decided in the Swedish courts and the D.C.
 Court.
 And the decision by either court is sufficient to bar this action.